 • The Town of Wellfleet has put together a COVID-19 Small Business Owner Guide with specifics on the CARES Act, Paycheck Protection Program (PPP) Loans, Small Business Debt Relief Program, Economic Injury Disaster Loans & Emergency Economic Injury Grants, Counseling & Training, Contracting, Small Business Tax Provisions, Small Business Administration Toolkit.

 EIDL Loan Advance.
-This loan advance will provide up to $10,000 of economic relief to businesses that are currently experiencing temporary difficulties. *SBA is unable to accept new applications at this time based on available appropriations funding.
-Applicants who have already submitted their applications will continue to be processed on a first-come, first-served basis.
+This loan advance will provide up to $10,000 of economic relief to businesses that are currently experiencing temporary difficulties.
+SBA has reopened the portal and is again accepting applications for the Economic Injury Disaster Loan (EIDL) program and EIDL Advance.
+Businesses can submit applications here.

 SBA Express Bridge Loans.
 Enables small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 quickly.

 SBA Debt Relief.
 The SBA is providing a financial reprieve to small businesses during the COVID-19 pandemic.